 Nipple Enlargement

-Piercing involves driving a hole into the delicate tissues of the nipple, which, according to the Association of Professional Piercers, can lead to swelling, bruising, bleeding and leakage of fluids, all of which are normal and temporary.
-Although the initial swelling dissipates during the healing process, TeenHealthFX---an information service provided by Atlantic Health, in conjunction with area hospitals in New Jersey---explains that some people who pierce their nipples experience a permanent enlargement of the nipple after piercing.
-The new, larger nipple size is consistent, whether or not you choose to wear rings or studs in your nipples or go bare.
+Piercing involves driving a hole into the delicate tissues of the nipple, which can lead to swelling, bruising and bleeding -- all of which are normal and temporary.
+Although the initial swelling resolves during the healing process -- which varies from 6 weeks to 6 months -- some people who pierce their nipples experience a permanent enlargement of the nipple after piercing.

 Possible Infection

-Infection is always a possible side effect with body piercing, as explained by TeenHealth FX.
-Bacteria and viruses can easily enter into your body through a fresh piercing, especially the porous, sponge-like tissues of the nipples.
+Infection is a complication with any body piercing.
+Piercing creates a deliberate wound, through which bacteria can enter.
 The Association of Professional Piercers recommends gently cleaning your nipples with soap and water daily, washing your hands first to avoid introducing dirt and bacteria to your piercing site.
-Drying your nipples with paper towels can prevent bacteria from developing in damp environments.
+Drying your nipples with clean paper towels rather than a towel -- which can harbor bacteria, especially if it's been used already -- can also help protect against infection.

 Loss of Sensation

-Pain and some residual soreness of the nipple areas are to be expected directly after a piercing.
-This is normal, according to the APP, and will subside as the healing process goes through normal channels.
-Some people, however, experience the side effect of numbness after piercing their nipples.
-Unfortunately, as explained by TeenHealth FX, numb nipples seems to be a permanent condition---most people who experience numbness do not regain sensation.
+Pain and some residual soreness of the nipple is to be expected directly after a piercing and will typically resolve as normal healing progresses.
+Some people, however, experience the complication of numbness after piercing their nipples.
+Unfortunately, this numbness seems to be a permanent condition—most people who experience numbness do not regain sensation.